-Chili cook-off season is upon us, plus with the weather getting cooler, I thought I should give Chorizo Chicken Chili with Lime Cilantro Sour Cream a second showing on the blog.
+Chili cook-off and football season is upon us, so I thought I’d give Chorizo Chicken Chili with Lime Cilantro Sour Cream a second showing on the blog.

 HOW TO WIN A CHILI COOK-OFF